johnrobertmahlan/johnrobertmahlan/README.md

 <img src="https://media.giphy.com/media/dvsjHZc6P3oozpp9I4/giphy.gif" width=850px height=300px>

-I am a software engineer and a philosopher.
-These days, I work for [Drizly](https://drizly.com/home).
+I am a Software Engineer at [Dutchie](https://dutchie.com/).
+Before coming to Dutchie, I was an Implementation Engineer at [Drizly](https://drizly.com/home).
+I am also a graduate of [General Assembly's](https://generalassemb.ly/) Software Engineering Immersive Remote Flex program.

 In a past life, I earned a Ph.D. in philosophy from the [University of Virginia](https://www.virginia.edu/) and was then a professor of philosophy at [The American University in Cairo](https://www.aucegypt.edu/), the [University of Richmond](https://www.richmond.edu/), and the [University of Mary Washington](https://www.umw.edu/).
-Not surprisingly, then, one of my favorite things to do is to collaborate with others, teaching and learning together.

-Right now, I primarily work on the backend in Ruby on Rails, but I enjoy working across the entire stack, and have experience both with the MERN stack and Python/Django.
+My passions include reading, writing, programming, and collaborating with others to learn and grow.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------